botwiki/botwiki.org/content/tutorials/botmaking-with-openshift/lesson-1.md

 /*
 Title: Botmaking with OpenShift: Lesson One
-Description: OpenShift, terminal and the API keys stuff
+Description: OpenShift, terminal and containers
 Nav: hidden
 */